How to polish a car with no clear coat the easy way! First you need to know ...read more... The polishing compound should only be ... read more ...

 Take your time.
 It is a good idea to do one panel at a time then wash and dry it to see the progress and if you missed any spots.

-Make sure to wash off all the polish the same hour.
-After that you might have polish burning into your paint.
+Make sure to wash off all the polish within an hour.